-The Council as the decision-making body, meets in the evening of the first and third Wednesday of each month at an Ordinary Meeting of Council.
-The Council Meeting venues alternate between the St Kilda Town Hall and the Port Melbourne Town Hall.
+The Council as the decision-making body, meets in the evening of the first and third venues alternate between the St Kilda Town Hall and the Port Melbourne Town Hall .
 Locations and times of Ordinary Meetings of Council can be found on Council's website.